PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

             Advantage of PPO
             ^^^
-            -  Using ``clip`` method to makes the difference between the two strategies less significant.
+            - Using ``clip`` method to make the difference between the two strategies less significant.

             - Using the :math:`\text{GAE}` method to process data.

             - Simple to implement.

             - Using first-order optimization methods.

 ------